doclet/texdoclet/README.md

 Run
 ---

-You have to specify that *javadoc* has to use another doclet than the default doclet by giving the following parameters to the *javadoc* call :
+You have to specify that *javadoc* has to use another doclet than the default doclet by giving the following options to the *javadoc* call :

 	javadoc -docletpath <path to>TeXDoclet.jar \
 		-doclet org.stfm.texdoclet.TeXDoclet \